plexusent/dev_api_docs/api_v3/tv endpoints documentation.md

 	    		* __category__
  * __available__ - returns true if there are availabilities for the show, false if there aren't any

+See "Note About TV Availabilities" at the top of this document for more information about availabilities.

 ### GET api/v3/show/:id/availabilities.json

 Required parameter - show_id